sagarjoglekar/sagar-academic-website/content/publication/Percomp2022.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "The Role of Different Types of Conversations for Meeting Success" publication_short = ""
+publication = "Predicting Meeting Success With Nuanced Emotions" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "While current meeting tools are able to capture key analytics from both text and voice (e.g., meeting summarization), they do not often capture important types of conversations (e.g., a heated discussion resulting in a conflict being resolved).
-We developed a framework that not only analyzes text and voice, but also quantifies fundamental types of conversations.
-Upon analyzing 72 hours of conversations from 85 real-world virtual meetings together with their 256 self-reported meeting success scores, we found that our quantification of types of conversations (e.g., social support, conflict resolution) was more predictive of meeting success than traditional voice and text analytics.
-These new techniques will be essential to uncover patterns in online meetings that might otherwise go unnoticed." abstract_short = ""
+abstract = "While current meeting tools are able to capture key analytics (e.g., transcript and summarization), they do not often capture nuanced emotions (e.g., disappointment and feeling impressed).
+Given the high number of meetings that were held online during the COVID-19 pandemic, we had an unprecedented opportunity to record extensive meeting data with a newly developed meeting companion application.
+We analyzed 72 h of conversations from 85 real-world virtual meetings and 256 self-reported meeting success scores.
+We did so by developing a deep-learning framework that can extract 32 nuanced emotions from meeting transcripts, and by then testing a variety of models predicting meeting success from the extracted emotions.
+We found that rare emotions (e.g., disappointment and excitement) were generally more predictive of success than more common emotions.
+This demonstrates the importance of quantifying nuanced emotions to further improve productivity analytics, and, in the long term, employee well-being." abstract_short = ""

 # Featured image thumbnail (optional)